Tuberculosis Testing

 I have received a BCG (Bacillus Calmette–Guérin) vaccine in the past.
 Do I still need a TB test?

 Yes.
-You still need a TB test if you are in the higher-risk group (see pages 3 – 4 of the Medical Report Form).
+You still need a TB test if you are in the higher-risk group (see the 2024-2025 New Student Vaccination and Tuberculin form).

-What if I’ve had a previous positive Mantoux TB test with a reaction of 10mm or greater?
+What if I’ve had a previous positive TB test?

-If you have had a previous Mantoux TB test with a reaction of 10mm or greater, you must provide:
+If you have had a previous positive TB test, you must provide:

-1. Proof of a negative chest X-ray taken after your positive Mantoux, T-Spot, or Quantiferon-Gold TB test, and
+1. Proof of a negative chest X-ray taken after your positive Mantoux, T-Spot, or Quantiferon-Gold TB test within 12 months from your registration date, and

-Can I get a chest X-ray instead of a Mantoux TB test?
+Can I get a chest X-ray instead of a TB test?

-No. You can only substitute a chest X-ray if you have had a previous Mantoux TB test that was positive with a reaction of 10mm or greater.
+No. You can only substitute a chest X-ray taken within 12 months from your registration date if you have had a previous Mantoux TB test that was positive with a reaction of 10mm or greater or a previous positive T-spot/QuantiFERON-Gold TB test.